msHamed1/Azure-Nest/README.md

 ### Global architecture
 ![img](architect.png)

+### Proplem we did solve

+ This is example of an application that produce data , and send it to the Azure event hub then , reads data from an Azure Event Hub and sends them to different Service Bus queues based on specific criteria.
+Subsequently, the application should listen to the queues, retrieve the messages, and store them in a MongoDB database for further processing and analysis.

 ### To setup the project
 First you need to install docker  [https://www.docker.com/products/docker-desktop/](Docker Web site ).
 Then